 As well as Michael Jordan and Bugs Bunny, the film also features Wayne Knight as the bumbling Stan Podolak, who becomes Michael’s publicist and assistant.
 There’s also Theresa Randle as Juanita Jordan, Michael’s wife; Bill Murray; Larry Bird; and five NBA players including Charles Barkley, Shawn Bradley, Patrick Ewing, Larry Johnson and Muggsy Bogues who get their talents stolen by five aliens.

-There are also the Looney Toones characters Daffy Duff, Porky Pig, the Tasmanian Devil, Elmer Fudd, Tweety Bird, Sylvester, Marvin the Martian, Speedy Gonzales, Yosemite Sam, Road Runner and Wile E. Coyote.
+There are also the Looney Toones characters Daffy Duck, Porky Pig, the Tasmanian Devil, Elmer Fudd, Tweety Bird, Sylvester, Marvin the Martian, Speedy Gonzales, Yosemite Sam, Road Runner and Wile E. Coyote.
 I’m sure I’ve missed some characters out, but there are plenty of Looney Toones in this. 🙂

 Lola Bunny (voiced by Kath Soucie) is a new Loony Tunes character, who’s introduced in this film.
 She plays for the Tune Squad when they play against the Monstars in their basketball game.
 Bugs falls in love with Lola, though she doesn’t really like it when people keep calling her ‘doll’ in the film.

 Danny DeVito is the voice of Swackhammer, who runs the Moron Mountain and wants the Looney Toones to save his failing business.
 There are also the small Nerdluck aliens who become the Monstars, including Nawt, Bupkus, Bang, Pound and Blanko.
 They’re very mean to the Looney Tunes.